aistabci/abci-docs/en/docs/appendix2.md

 [username@hpci1 ~]$ umount.hpci
 ```

-## 4. Communication Between Access Server for HPCI and External Service
+## Communication between Access Server for HPCI and external services

 Some communication between the access server for HPCI and external service/server is permitted.
 We will consider permission for a certain period of time on application basis for communication which is not currently permitted.